immcantation/shazam/docs/vignettes/Baseline-Vignette.md

 the isotype of the sequence.
 The `groupBaseline` function convolves the BASELINe PDFs of individual sequences/clones to get a combined PDF.
 The field(s) by which to group the sequences are specified with the `groupBy` parameter.

-The `groupBaseline` function automatically calls `summarizeBaseline` to generate summary statistics based on the requested groupings, and populates the `stats` slot of the input `Baseline` object with the number of sequences with observed mutations for each region, selection scores, 95% confidence intervals, and p-values that each group differs from zero.
+The `groupBaseline` function automatically calls `summarizeBaseline` to generate summary statistics based on the requested groupings, and populates the `stats` slot of the input `Baseline` object with the number of sequences with observed mutations for each region, mean selection scores, 95% confidence intervals, and p-values with positive signs indicating the presence of positive selection and/or p-values with negative signs indicating the presence of negative selection.
+The magnitudes of the p-values (without the signs) should be interpreted as per normal.

 ```r